 Finally, a ruling that NBA preemption does not apply to securitized loans would also have costly consequences for the many investors that have already purchased securities backed by debt receivables in reliance on the courts' long recognition of NBA preemption for securitizations.
 As noted in Section I.A. above, modern asset securitization has been occurring since the 1970s, and the basic practice of securitizing cash flows has existed as a financial tool for centuries.
-If claims like the ones brought by Plaintiff are allowed to go forward, securitization trusts and depositors could face a wave of legal disputes premised solely on their receiving interest payments as permitted in loan agreements.
+If claims like the ones brought by Plaintiffs are allowed to go forward, securitization trusts and depositors could face a wave of legal disputes premised solely on their receiving interest payments as permitted in loan agreements.
 Amici are not aware of any court decision that has identified any reason for treating securitized loans differently than loans in the originating bank's portfolio for purposes of state usury law preemption-indeed, when asked, courts have recognized that securitization does not change the basic relationship between a lender and borrower.
 See supra Section II.A.
-Market participants therefore continue to invest hundreds of billions of dollars each year in new MBS and preemption to securitized loans.
+Market participants therefore continue to invest hundreds of billions of dollars each year in new MBS and ABS based to some extent on the expectation that the courts will continue to apply NBA preemption to securitized loans.
 See supra Section I.D.
 This Court should be hesitant to upset these reasonable expectations.
 See Payne v.
 Tennessee, 501 U.S. 808, 828 (1991) (noting that considerations in favor of adhering to earlier precedents "are at their acme in cases involving property and contract rights, where reliance interests are involved").